 Please note: GSA's 8(a) STARS II team is adding newly awarded 8(a) STARS II industry partner pricing files to the existing 8(a) STARS II Pricing Tool.
 We anticipate having all files updated in the tool by December 2017.
-Fill out the Pricing Request Form if you want to receive the pricing file for an industry partner who was awarded 8(a) STARS II as a result of the open season.
+If you have an urgent pricing need for a pending task for an 8(a) STARS II Open Season awardee, please fill out the Pricing Request Form.

 The GSA's 8(a) STARS II Pricing Tool allows users to view fully burdened labor hour ceiling rates for 8(a) STARS II industry partners.
 This self-service tool allows acquisition personnel to quickly perform market research to make better business decisions.

 - Filter search results by: